knighthat/NoobHelper/README.md

   # Anything between two "%" will show to player
   # but player can click on it to review items.
   content_message: "&2Click %&b&l[HERE]% &2to review your lost items"
+  container_not_exist: "&cThis container is no longer exist."
   # Title for GUI of "[HERE]" button above
   # %player% displays actual name, %display_name% shows their nick names
   container_title: "%player%'s inventory at &4&lX:%x% Y:%y% Z:%z%"
+  exp_bottle_name: "&eExp: &a%exp%"
   no_previous_dead_location: "&eLooks like you're immortal, m8!"